theNewDynamic/aba-icc/_situations/afghanistan.md

 ---
 title: Afghanistan
 country: afghanistan
-published: true
+published: false
 date: 2015-02-23 19:22:00
-phase: 'Preliminary Examinations, Admissibility Assessment'
+phase: 'Preliminary Examinations, Closed - Decision Not to Proceed'
 link_to_more_information: 'https://www.icc-cpi.int/afghanistan'
 description: >-
   The Preliminary Examination of the Situation in Afghanistan focuses on alleged